 Of course I appreciate the terrain, from the highest mountain in Austria, the Grossglockner, the lake regions in Carinthia, and the expansive Soča Valley, but what ties this all together is the food and history.
-The Alpe Adria has plenty of both with highlights including sites from the First World War, the many vineyards, and the UNESCO city of Cividale del Friuli.
+The Alpe-Adria has plenty of both with highlights including sites from the First World War, the vineyards that make you feel like you’re hiking the trails of Cinque Terre, and the UNESCO city of Cividale del Friuli.

 Whatever your pace, must see sights, or favorite food, this is a journey that won’t disappoint.
 Just remember to savor each step of the way.

 Pros and Cons of Hiking the Alpe Adria Trail

 From Italy to Ethiopia and back to Slovenia

 Me and my hiking partner (and husband), were born in Trieste, Italy close to the Slovenian border.
 Growing up in a culturally diverse area—the city is a mix of Italian and Slovenian influences—we have always kept close ties to our history and environment.
 The Alpe-Adria trail is in many ways a metaphor for what we have experienced our whole lives: a constantly changing and intertwining story.